 Social media is getting less confusing.
 Best practices are emerging.
 Marketing managers are better understanding how which marketing objectives might be best addressed with social media.
 This article, “Are You Talking to Me?”
 (Wall Street Journal, April 25, 2011, non-subscribers click here) suggests five best practices used by companies with some success in social media.
 Many of the lessons come from “listening” closely to customers via social media.
 The early heavy users of social media are listening, learning, and adapting.
 Anyway, the article has some good examples of using Facebook and Twitter that you can bring to a class discussion [Continue Reading …]

 Archives for April 2011

 The often provocative and always interesting Dan Ariely, James B. Duke Professor of Psychology and Behavioral Economics at Duke University, wrote a very interesting short article in the Harvard Business Review (May 2011), “The Upside of Useless Stuff.”
 My link goes to Ariely’s blog where he reprints the article.
 While critics contend that marketing just makes people buy useless stuff, Ariely argues that the desire for useless stuff may fuel innovation.
 We also posted this at Learn the 4 Ps.
+What do you think?

 This article, “The Benefits of a U.S.-Colombia Free-Trade Deal” (Bloomberg Businessweek, April 14, 2011) addresses a few areas where the content here at T4Ps is kind of light — B2B and the legal environment.
 The article describes how Caterpillar spotted an opportunity in Columbia and began lobbying to move forward a stalled trade agreement designed to cut back on tariffs on their sales into Columbia, South Korea, and Panama.